sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

-The fundamental difference between Autoregressive Models (*e.g.,* EMU3, Chameleon) and AR+Diffusion Models (*e.g.,* Show-O, Transfusion) lies in their approach.Autoregressive Models still sequentially predict the next token across all modalities, while AR+Diffusion models combine autoregressive generation for discrete tokens (*e.g., text*) with diffusion processes for continuous data (*e.g.,* images and videos).
+The fundamental difference between Autoregressive Models (*e.g.,* EMU3, Chameleon) and AR+Diffusion Models (*e.g.,* Show-o, Transfusion) lies in their approach.Autoregressive Models still sequentially predict the next token across all modalities, while AR+Diffusion models combine autoregressive generation for discrete tokens (*e.g., text*) with diffusion processes for continuous data (*e.g.,* images and videos).

 <aside class="l-body box-note" markdown="1">
 Autoregressive (AR) models and mixed architectures (AR + diffusion) differ in how they handle data, particularly for high-dimensional modalities like images and videos.
 AR models treat all modalities uniformly by sequentially predicting the next token, which works well for temporal tasks but struggles with capturing spatial dependencies.
 In contrast, mixed architectures combine AR for global structure and diffusion for spatial modeling, allowing all tokens to interact during generation.
 This results in more coherent outputs for image and video tasks, as diffusion handles spatial distributions through parallel denoising.
 While AR models are simple and efficient, mixed architectures offer better performance for spatial data at the cost of increased complexity and computational demand.